 Television was even more popular than the radio.
 It was invented in 1926.
-It allowed people to watch moving pictures in their homes.
+It allowed people to watch moving pictures in their own homes.
 At first, television shows were broadcast using black and white pictures.
 In 1953, television shows became available in color.
 By 1978, almost every family in America had at least one television in their home.
 Now people could see live images from around the world.

 The invention of radio and television has had a great impact on our daily lives.
 Today, radios and televisions are widely used at home and in classrooms.
-Think how different your life would be without radios and televisions.
+Think how different your life would be without radios or televisions.

 From reading the text you can conclude that radio changed people's daily lives.
 Which detail supports that radio changed people's daily lives?

-a) There were two important inventions in the 20th century.
+There were two important inventions in the 20th century.

-b) Television was more popular than the radio.
+Television was more popular than the radio.

-c) Americans used the radio for the first time to listen to music.
+Americans used radio for the first time to listen to music.

-Writing Sample Item
+Writing Sample Constructed-Response

-Content: Persuasive WritingStandard: LC.W.11-12Complexity: Tier 2Key: Rubric
+Connector: LC.W.11-12 Complexity: Tier 2 Key: Rubric

-You are going to write a persuasive essay about why schools should have an Arts club.
+You are going to write a persuasive essay about why schools should have an arts club.
 In a persuasive essay, you try to convince someone else to agree with you.
 First, I will read an example of a persuasive essay.